The Mom Capsule Wardrobe for Europe: 12 Pieces, Endless Outfits

 Introduction: Packing Light Without Sacrificing Style

 Then a friend introduced me to the capsule wardrobe concept, and it genuinely changed how our family travels.
-The idea is simple: choose a small number of versatile, high-quality pieces in a cohesive color palette, and let them work together in dozens of combinations.
+The idea is simple: choose a small number of versatile, high-quality pieces in a cohesive colour palette, and let them work together in dozens of combinations.
 Twelve items.
-That is the magic number.
+That's the magic number.
 Twelve carefully chosen pieces that fit in a single carry-on and produce enough outfit combinations to cover two full weeks in Europe without ever repeating the same look.
+Vivi packs less than this for a long weekend in Provence and still looks better than I do at a wedding.

 This is not about deprivation or looking boring.
 This is about editing with intention so you can focus on the croissants, the museums, and chasing your toddler through a piazza rather than stressing about what to wear.
 Let me walk you through exactly how it works.